Advocacy in Construction Arbitration

-Some caution should be exercised by tribunals, however, particularly in cases involving highly contentious evidence or otherwise key factual or expert witnesses.
-It is too early at this stage (before the full impact of such procedural orders or measures is felt) to determine the prevalence of parties seeking to challenge an award on the basis that they did not have a proper opportunity to present their case as they would have wished at the hearing, due to an order that the hearing or part thereof was virtual against their protestations.
+Some caution should be (and is) exercised by tribunals, however, particularly in cases involving highly contentious evidence or otherwise key factual or expert witnesses.
+It is too early at this stage (before the full impact of procedural orders or measures is felt) to determine the prevalence of parties seeking to challenge an award on the basis that they did not have a proper opportunity to present their case as they would have wished at the hearing, due to an order that the hearing or part thereof was virtual against their protestations.
 Many institutional rules now allow specifically for virtual hearings.
 Accordingly, parties will need to consider the potential of their deemed agreement on that course depending on their arbitration agreement.

 Early and detailed evidence review is required to identify and refine key arguments and case theory.
 Investigation should not be driven or limited by an assumption that there will be one short substantive hearing.
 Rather, the investigations and their outcome should drive identification of the most appropriate procedural course.

 Selection and management of expert evidence is crucial.
 An expert who has clearly undertaken a thorough and independent expert analysis is always to be preferred over one who acts as an advocate for the client and indiscriminately accepts their own clients’ evidence.

 Even a tribunal fully comprised of construction specialists will need substantial assistance from the parties in the translation of the vast and detailed evidence and documentary record.
 Written documentation and presentation at the hearing must take account of this.

 The best advocacy results from a detailed and deep understanding of the factual, technical and documentary evidence.
 That is the best tool not only for persuasively responding to assertion from the opposition, but also for assisting the tribunal throughout the proceedings and at the hearing in particular.